 ^{} After the Funeral of the Right Hon.
+CHARLES JAMES FOX.

-Charles James Fox. † Venez voir le peu qui nous reste de tant de grandeur, &c.-Bos-
+Venez voir le pen qui nous reste de tant de grandeur. &c.- Bossu

-All, of all ranks, that claimed him for their own; And nothing wanting-but Himself alone!
+Of those the Few, that for their Country stood Round Him who dared be singularly good; All, of all ranks, that claimed him for their own; And nothing wanting-but Himself alone!

-Oh say, of Him now rests there but a name; Wont, as He was, to breathe ethereal flame?
+Oh say, of Him now rests there but a name;

+Wont, as He was, to breathe ethereal flame?

 Friend of the Absent, Guardian of the Dead!

 Who but would here their sacred sorrows shed?

-(Such as He shed on Nelson's closing grave; How soon to claim the sympathy He gave!)
-In Him, resentful of another's wrong, The dumb were eloquent, the feeble strong.
-Truth from his lips a charm celestial drew-Ah, who so mighty and so gentle too?
+(Such as He shed on Nelson's closing grave;

+How soon to claim the sympathy He gave!)

+In Him, resentful of another's wrong,

+The dumb were eloquent, the feeble strong.

+Truth from his lips a charm celestial drew-

+Ah, who so mighty and so gentle too?

-What tho' with War the madding Nations rung, 'Peace,' when He spoke, was ever on his tongue!
-Amidst the frowns of Power, the tricks of State, Fearless, resolved, and negligently great!
+What the with War the madding Nations rung, 'Peace,' when He spoke, was ever on his tongue!
+Amid the frowns of Power, the tricks of State, Fearless, resolved, and negligently great!
 In vain malignant vapours gathered round; He walked, erect, on consecrated ground.
 The clouds, that rise to quench the Orb of day, Reflect its splendour, and dissolve away!